planet-learning/planet-learning/README.md

 # Planet Learning

-Exoplanet detection machine learning academic project, using [TensorFlow](https://www.tensorflow.org/) module Keras and running on [Docker](https://www.docker.com/).
+Academic project that had for initial aim to use machine learning to detect exoplanets, with [TESS](https://fr.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite) satellite being the main data source, relying on [TensorFlow](https://www.tensorflow.org/)'s module Keras running on [Docker](https://www.docker.com/).

+> As of now, this project allows for extracting and cleaning the data, puting it in a Postgres database, and storing graphs of some interesting light curves.

 ## Getting Started